AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/system-settings/user-settings.md

 ### Wheel Sensitivity
 The sensitivity of the encoder wheels, and the pan/tilt threshold settings can be adjusted using this option.
-Wheel sensitivity is adjusted using **Wheel A** and the current level is shown on the display.
+Wheel sensitivity is adjusted using <strong>Wheel A</strong> and the current level is shown on the display.

 ### Pan & Tilt Threshold